dotnet/runtime/docs/design/datacontracts/data_descriptor.md

 ### Global values

+**Regular format**:

 The global values will be in an array, with each value described by a dictionary containing keys:

 * `"name": "global value name"` the name of the global value
 * `"type": "type name"` the type of the global value
 * optional `"value": VALUE | [ int ] | "unknown"` the value of the global value, or an offset in an auxiliary array containing the value or "unknown".

-Note that the logical descriptor does not contain "unknown" values: it is expected that the in-memory data descriptor will augment the baseline with a known offset for all fields in the baseline.

 The `VALUE` may be a JSON numeric constant integer or a string containing a signed or unsigned decimal or hex (with prefix `0x` or `0X`) integer constant.
 The constant must be within the range of the type of the global value.

+**Compact format**:

+The global values will be in a dictionary, with each key being the name of a global and the values being one of:

+* `[VALUE | [int], "type name"]` the type and value of a global
+* `VALUE | [int]` just the value of a global

+As in the regular format, `VALUE` is a numeric constant or a string containing an integer constant.

+Note that a two element array is unambiguously "type and value", whereas a one-element array is unambiguosly "indirect value".

+**Both formats**

 For pointer and nuint globals, the value may be assumed to fit in a 64-bit unsigned integer.
 For nint globals, the value may be assumed to fit in a 64-bit signed integer.

+Note that the logical descriptor does not contain "unknown" values: it is expected that the in-memory data descriptor will augment the baseline with a known offset for all fields in the baseline.

 If the value is given as a single-element array `[ int ]` then the value is stored in an auxiliary array that is part of the data contract descriptor.
 Only in-memory data descriptors may have